pocession/OkiHousePrice/README.md

 # OkiHousePrice
 A tool for checking whether house price in Okinawa has increased since the past decades.

-## Has the house price increaed in Okinawa?
+## Has the house price increased in Okinawa?
 Since I have moved to Okinawa, I always heard about the house price keeps going up.
 But is it true?
 Let's check it.

 Data source: https://www.land.mlit.go.jp/webland/